charan-gangadhari/sales-analysis-sql/README.md

 - Compared category performance using both total sales and number of records

 ## Project Files
+- SQL queries are provided in the repository (.sql file)
-- SQL queries and outputs are included in the project document
+- Project explanation and outputs are included in the project document